-Most respondents recognized that SA assesses for validation, but approximately onethird of science lecturers believed that it did not (Table 12).
-A lower proportion of staff developers recognized that SA assesses for learning than did either group of lecturers, although there was still some doubt.
+Most respondents recognised that SA assesses for validation, but approximately one-third of science lecturers believed that it did not (Table 12).
+A lower proportion of staff developers recognised that SA assesses for learning than did either group of lecturers, although there was still some doubt.
 There was general agreement that FA assesses for learning, but a large degree of uncertainty across all groups about whether FA assesses for validation.
 As expected, FA was seen as providing useful feedback by almost all respondents (Table 13).
+Most recognised that SA can be used to provide useful feedback, particularly the education lecturers.
+Though SA usually results in the provision of a grade, a minority of each group did not equate this with useful feedback to students, although there was some doubt.